arai-a/ecma262-compare/README.md

 $ make update
 ```

-This fetches changesets from https://github.com/tc39/ecma262/ , and generates HTML file with resources, and JSON file for each revisions.
+This fetches commits from https://github.com/tc39/ecma262/ , and generates HTML file with resources, and JSON file for each revision.
 HTML files are stored as `./history/{hash}/index.html`, and JSON files are stored as `./history/{hash}/sections.json`, and they're cached for 2nd invocation.

 ## Update specific PR